France's Air Liquide to buy U.S. peer Airgas in $13.4 billion deal

-PARIS France's Air Liquide (AIRP.PA) said on Tuesday it will buy U.S. peer Airgas Inc ARG.N in a $13.4 billion deal including debt that will boost its footprint in the U.S. market, the world's top industrial gases market.
+PARIS France's Air Liquide (AIRP.PA) said on Tuesday it will buy U.S. peer Airgas Inc ARG.N in a $13.4 billion (8.8 billion pounds) deal including debt that will boost its footprint in the U.S. market, the world's top industrial gases market.

 The cash offer represented a premium of 50.6 percent to Airgas’one-month average share price, before the announcement of the transaction, and a premium of 20.3 percent over Airgas’ 52-week-high share price, the statement said.